waeasyapi/waeasyapi-node/README.md

 }

 // if there are no variables in the template
-// and it's english template, you can keep params = {}
+// and it's english template, you can keep params = {} or leave it

 waInstance.sendTemplateMessage(number, template, params);
 ```